“Anna Reid proves herself again with a gorgeous set design, which turns the downstairs auditorium into a bona fide heaven.”

 Brendan McDonald, EXEUNT MAGAZINE on TINY DYNAMITE

 "Designer Anna Reid has her work cut out conjuring both a drawing room and a wood in Southwark's small theatre.
-But simple elegant ideas - like the canopy of lampshades whose bulbs descent to invoke an intimate grove - transport us perfectly"
+But simple elegant ideas - like the canopy of lampshades whose bulbs descend to invoke an intimate grove - transport us perfectly"

 Lucinda Everett, WHATSONSTAGE on DEAR BRUTUS